 Pure heroin is hard to find.
 Most street drugs are contaminated with heavy, solid substances like talc and chalk.
 Inject these items, and they can travel to brain tissues and clog delicate blood vessels.
 Brain tissues rely on oxygen, and when the delivery methods are blocked, they can starve and die.

 Brain chemicals are profoundly changed by heroin.[3]
 Each dose produces a burst of dopamine, a natural substance that causes euphoria.
 In time, brain cells don’t produce sufficient amounts of dopamine unless potent drugs are used.
-Higher doses are required for the same effect.
+Higher doses are required for the same effect—this is known as tolerance.

 Quit using heroin, and your brain cells need time to adjust.
 While you withdraw, you may feel deeply depressed, as your body struggles to produce dopamine without drugs.
-Strong cravings for heroin may develop as your brain calls out for the substance they’re accustomed to.
+Strong cravings for heroin may develop as your brain desires the substance they’re accustomed to.
 These cravings make relapse likely if you don’t have proper help.

-Long-term use of drugs like opioids can change the shape and size of critical parts of your brain.
+Long-term use of opioids like heroin can change the shape and size of critical parts of your brain.

 The frontal cortex is responsible for logic, setting goals, planning and self-control.
-In people with longstanding drug use, this part of the brain is shrunken.[4]
+In people with longstanding drug use, this part of the brain can be shrunken.[4]

-Researchers also discovered changes in these portions of your brain:[5]
+Researchers also discovered changes in these portions of the brain in people with a long history of heroin use:[5]

-People with a longstanding heroin habit experience changes doctors may be able to see in brain imaging scans.
+People with a longstanding heroin addiction experience changes doctors may be able to see in brain imaging scans.
 But some types of brain changes can be hard to recognize.

 Neurotransmitter changes aren’t noticeable until you stop taking drugs.
 Only then will you have a deep craving for drugs that seems impossible to ignore.
 Adjustments your brain made due to drug use are to blame for these intense cravings.